MagaluCloud/magalu/mgc/cli/docs/help.md

 	██║ ╚═╝ ██║╚██████╔╝╚██████╗    ╚██████╗███████╗██║
 	╚═╝     ╚═╝ ╚═════╝  ╚═════╝     ╚═════╝╚══════╝╚═╝

-Magalu Cloud CLI is a command-line interface for the Magalu Cloud API.
+Magalu Cloud CLI is a command-line interface for the Magalu Cloud.
-It allows you to interact with the Magalu Cloud API to manage your resources.
+It allows you to interact with the Magalu Cloud to manage your resources.

 ## Usage:
 ```bash